(Donors and Foundations Networks in Europe) and EFC

 Total expenditure is the amount spent by foundations in projects or programmes for the public-benefit.
 This includes awards, grants, self-operated programmes, programme-related investments, research expenditure, and other types of expenditure (administrative costs, investment cost etc.).
 Whenever possible this amount refers specifically to ‘public-benefit foundations’.
 Estimates refer to a specific number of foundations and a time period, which are always indicated.

 Employment and volunteering

-Foundations act for the public good not only via their projects or programmes, but also through the employment and community involvement they originate.
-This section provides an estimate of the number of people employed or volunteering within public-benefit foundations in the country.
+Foundations act for the public good not only via their projects or programmes, but also through the employment and community involvement they generate.
+This section provides an estimate of the number of people employed or who volunteer within public-benefit foundations in the country.
 In some cases foundations list pro-bono and Board members’ contributions as voluntary work.

 Associations of foundations

 A list of the associations of foundations in the country, either at national, regional or local level.
 Groups of public-benefit foundations active in a specific thematic areas are also represented.